cdelorme/system-setup/docs/linux/dev.md

 - gimp-plugin-registry
 - evince

 These packages include base functionality such as a file browser, file search, elevated prompt, executable quick-launcher, clipboard management, system status & display, terminal emulator, and much more.
-Effectively it's a set of loosely coupled packages that can be used within the `openbox` environment remaining as lightweight as possible, while still being packed with essential features.
+Effectively it's a set of loosely coupled packages that can be used within the `openbox` environment remaining as lightweight as possible, while still being packed with essential features.  _Some of the packages in this list may only exist in jessie._

 **Font enhancements:**